David-Zorin/BiteMe/README.md

 </p>

 ## Project Overview
 BiteMe is a comprehensive client-server application developed as part of a degree project.
-It is designed to manage food orders from both private and business accounts for selected restaurants, with multiple user roles and features
+It is designed to manage food order management for both private and business accounts, with a focus on efficiency and user experience.
+The application supports various user roles including branch managers, suppliers, custoemr, employee and CEOs, each with specific responsibilities and access levels.

 ## Technology Stack
 - **Frontend**: JavaFx